Creamy Carrot Red Pepper Soup

 Best of all, by using one pot to both sauté and simmer the veggies, this recipe necessitates minimal clean-up and is ready to eat in less than an hour – with a lot of hands-off time, to boot.

-- 2 pounds of carrots.
+- 2 pounds of whole carrots.
+I usually do peel them, just personal preference.

 - 1 medium red bell pepper.